 This one-day short course will allow users to learn the basics of the FUNWAVE-TVD model, as well as experiment with different tsunami-generation mechanisms and subsequently apply these initial wave conditions to drive real-life numerical simulations in a multi-processor parallel computing environment.
 Finally, attendees will be provided with tools to help visualize not only the propagation and transformation of tsunami waves, but also analyze and quantify their destructive effects on shorelines and coastal communities (runup, overtopping, inundation, and debris flow).

-(1) Prof. Fengyan Shi, Center of Applied Coastal Research, University of Delaware, U.S.A.
+Main Instructor: Prof. Fengyan Shi, PhD, Center of Applied Coastal Research, University of Delaware, U.S.A.